paul-hammant/tbd/content/deciding-factors/index.md

 ### Build times

-Keeping build times short is important in that it directly drives the amount of commits a developer can do in a day.
+Keeping build times short is important in that it directly drives the number of commits a developer can do in a day.
 If the build time is a couple of minutes, developers are likely to keep a high pace.
-If the build time is 30 minutes or worse developers change pace to match only a couple of commits a day, and drop their throughput.
+If the build time is 30 minutes or worse developers change pace to match only a couple of commits a day and drop their throughput.

 ## VCS Technology Choice